nlnzcollservices/harvester_manager/README.md

 # The project

 Collectors add content to a google spreadsheet.
-The harvester manager, when run, pulls the sheet, and row by row checks if it needs to do anything.
+The harvester manager, when run, pulls the sheet and row by row checks if it needs to do anything.

 ### Choice one - do nothing